Tamanna-Khudiya/os-memory-management-simulator/README.md

 ## 📜 License

-This project is licensed under the **MIT License**.
+This project is licensed under the **MIT License** - free to use, modify, and share.

-You are free to:
-- Use the code for educational purposes
-- Modify and distribute the project
-- Build upon the project for academic or personal use

-See the `LICENSE` file in the repository for full license details.

 ## 🙏 Acknowledgments

-- Course instructors for guidance on operating systems concepts
-- Academic textbooks and online learning platforms for reference material
-- Open-source OS simulation projects that inspired project structure
-- GitHub community for documentation and best practices
-- Friends and peers for feedback and testing support
+Made for educational purposees to help understand memory management fundamentals.